Error Handling and Resilience¶

 Enabled = true,

-FailureThreshold = 5, // Failures to open circuit
+FailureThreshold = 5, // Number of failures to open the circuit

-HalfOpenRetryCount = 3, // Probe attempts in half-open
+HalfOpenRetryCount = 3, // Number of probe attempts in half-open state

-TriggerOnBudgetExhaustion = true // Open on resource exhaustion
+TriggerOnBudgetExhaustion = true // Open when resource budgets are exhausted

 };